What are the alternatives to expensive store-bought shower sprays?

 Simple Shower Cleaning?

 Lately, I have seen a lot of commercials for this stuff that the last person out sprays the shower with to keep it clean all the time, instead of scrubbing the whole shower once a week.
 Has anyone tried this and does it really work?
 Even better, has anyone found a good homemade brew that does the same thing?
+I really could use some good homemade Tilex® recipes to keep my shower cleaner with less scrubbing.

 A.V. in MA